henvic/pseudoterm/README.md

 [goreportcard](https://goreportcard.com/report/github.com/henvic/pseudoterm) can be used online or locally to detect defects and static analysis results from tools such as go vet, go lint, gocyclo, and more.
 Run [errcheck](https://github.com/kisielk/errcheck) to fix ignored error returns.

-Please ignore the warnings about SkipWrite and SkipZeroMatches on golint.
-This is akin of `filepath.SkipDir` to make it easier for people to understand.
+SkipWrite and SkipZeroMatches are akin of `filepath.SkipDir`.
+Ignore the golint warnings about naming convention for them as their naming are like this to help understand what it stands for.

 Using go test and go cover are essential to make sure your code is covered with unit tests.